Full Name: Mallam Garba Shehu

 He became the Managing Director (MD) of the Triumph at the age of thirty-three (33) and the President of the Guild of Editors at the age of thirty-seven (37).

 Garba Shehu removed Ali M. Ali as the Editor of the Triumph Weekly broadsheet Sunday paper because he (Ali) was too young to be an editor at the time.
-Ali was 29 years later.
+Ali was 29 at the time.

 Years later, Malam Garba would convince Ali to come and take up the job of Chief Operating Officer of Peoples Daily.
 Ali held the position for a record six years.

-Prior to his sojourn in the world of Nigeria politics, Garba Shehu was the Pioneer DGM (Public Relations) of Aluminum Smelter Company (ALSCON) in the twilight of the 90s.
+Prior to his sojourn in the world of Nigerian politics, Garba Shehu was the Pioneer DGM (Public Relations) of Aluminum Smelter Company (ALSCON) in the twilight of the 90s.